luisarizmendi/edge-demos/demos/rhde-aap/docs/s2-automated-onboarding.md

 * When the Job is finished, you will see at the end of the output a `debug` message with the URL from where you can download the generated ISO.

+  >**Note**
+  >
+  > Probably you will need to click on "Reload output" to see the full Job log if you didn't reload the page.

 * If you are using a physical device: Write that ISO into a bootable USB key (ie. using a Software such as "Fedora Media Writer").

 Now it's time to prepare your edge device: